Feecasso/Internshipthreathunting/CornXXX.md

 Investigate potentially suspicious download activity involving files with names or extensions referencing "corn photos" on the window-cyber machine.
 These downloads may be benign or could indicate attempted malware delivery or phishing via deceptive media files.

-🧪 Follow-Up Actions
-1. Confirm File Presence on Endpoint

-Use the following query to identify file creation events:

-DeviceFileEvents
-| where DeviceName == "window-cyber"
-| where FileName contains "corn"
-| project Timestamp, FileName, FolderPath, InitiatingProcessAccountName, SHA256
-| order by Timestamp desc

-2. Check for File Execution

-Determine whether the files were opened or executed, indicating possible compromise:

-DeviceProcessEvents
-| where DeviceName == "window-cyber"
-| where FileName contains "corn"
-| project Timestamp, FileName, ProcessCommandLine, InitiatingProcessAccountName
-| order by Timestamp desc

-3. Inspect Network Connections for Malicious Domains

-Identify download sources and their IPs to assess risk:

-DeviceNetworkEvents
-| where DeviceName == "window-cyber"
-| where RemoteUrl has_any ("corn") or RemoteUrl endswith ".zip" or RemoteUrl endswith ".jpg" or RemoteUrl endswith ".png"
-| project Timestamp, RemoteUrl, InitiatingProcessFileName, RemoteIP, Protocol
-| order by Timestamp desc

-4. Contain and Block Malicious Sources
 🔍 Key Findings

     Suspicious Downloads Identified